robinjfisher/trim-api/README.txt

 == FEATURES/PROBLEMS:

-Currently only supports the trimming of a URL with limited error checking.
+Supports trimming and expanding of URLS.
+More features coming soon.

 == REQUIREMENTS: